Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Does this score visual design quality?

-No. It focuses on whether public mobile evidence shows a clear customer action and whether that action has a working path.
+No. It focuses on whether public mobile evidence shows a clear customer path and whether that action has a working path.

 What actions does SiteLeak look for?